Mountain Biking at Bent Creek

 The trail network in Bent Creek can be connected with others in Pisgah National Forest via the unimproved Bent Creek Gap Road to make long, epic-style rides.
 It's also a perfect place to start riding if you plan on spending several days in Pisgah, getting the feel for Pisgah's trails before venturing farther into the backcountry of the remote areas away from town.

 After some logging projects in the area which converted some trails to roads, work is still continuing to restore some of the temporary roads back to a trail-like form.
 This will be a long process, but riding conditions are improving.
-Watch out for new sunny openings on hot summer days (plan on hitting them going downhill).
 You can find more about the logging projects and how 1.7 miles of trail were "saved" in this post on the WNCOutdoors.info Blog.

 This is just an overview of the Bent Creek area; for complete details on each individual trail, visit the Bent Creek trails page.